 Grab Disney’s Free Dining Offer

 If you know anything about us, you’ll know that we love food.
 And the food at Disney World is no exception.
-So while this is not a given, Disney has offered Free Dining routinely in the fall.
+So while this is not a given, Disney has offered Free Dining sporadically in the fall, typically during years when the economy is struggling.
 The details of the deal have changed over the years, but Free Dining really can be a great deal depending on your situation.
 The kicker: it must be purchased in a Magic Your Way package and you cant combine it with other offers.
 Check out our Free Disney Dining Offer post to get all the details.
 And if you have a big family and are wincing at the potentially 70-100 dollars per person/ per day price tag to eat at Disney, keep an eye out for these deals.

 Stay Off-Property.
 Maybe